Highly successful people measure themselves on seven key elements to living a healthy and fulfilling life.

 Do you have a robust network of friends or not?
 Do you have a group of folks you hang out with regularly, maybe for a book club or to go play soccer?
 If not, it’s time to start building these kinds of relationships.
 Having people around you that you like and trust is one of the best indicators of living a long life.
 If you are sacrificing relationships like these because you’re working too hard, you’re clearly not in balance.

 What does your personal financial balance sheet look like?
 Are you on a path to accumulating enough wealth that you will be able to enjoy a comfortable retirement?
 Are your assets increasing over time–or have you neglected to take the time to tend your financial garden?
 The key to personal financial health is to feel in control and know that you have enough money to have options.
-If you’re working too much and you don’t have the money you need, something is clearly missing in the equation.
+If you’re working too much and you don’t have the money you need, something is clearly missing from the equation.

 Whether you are running your own business or climbing the corporate ladder, ask yourself how energized you are to go to work every day.
 Are you excited to be making a difference and making progress–or do you dread the monotony of your day-to-day drag?
 Or, if you own the business, how are things going: Are revenues and profits growing?
 Some of us who are high achievers might never give ourselves a 10 here no matter what.
 But it’s worth measuring how all that time you are investing in your work is paying off.